zenml-io/zenml/examples/huggingface/README.md

      }
 ```

-- Load pre-trained tokenizer: Load pre-trained tokenizer from huggingface transformers.
+- Load pre-trained tokenizer: Load pre-trained tokenizer from Hugging Face transformers.

 ```python
     from transformers import AutoTokenizer
     tokenizer = AutoTokenizer.from_pretrained("distilbert-base-uncased")
 ```

-- Tokenize and Prepare dataset for training: Use pre-trained tokenizer to tokenize and encode dataset into ids along with labels
+- Tokenize and prepare dataset for training: Use pre-trained tokenizer to tokenize and encode dataset into ids along with labels.
-- Build and Train Model: You can build model or use pre-trained models from huggingface transformers.
+- Build and Train Model: You can build model or use pre-trained models from Hugging Face transformers.
 Use encoded dataset to train model.
-- Evaluate: Evaluate model loss and accuracy
+- Evaluate: Evaluate model loss and accuracy.

 ## Token Classification